Google invented MapReduce to process petabytes of web data across thousands of machines.

 Sub-agents produce excellent analysis and then fail to save it.

-This happened in 8 separate projects before I codified the rule: every sub-agent MUST write output to disk using an explicit file write operation.
+This happened in multiple projects before I codified the rule: every sub-agent MUST write output to disk using an explicit file write operation.
 Background agent return messages are NOT reliably persisted.

 What this looks like in practice: you launch three sub-agents to extract insights from source documents.
 The agents run, produce thoughtful analysis, and return their results through the agent communication channel.
 But the synthesis agent can't reliably access those return messages because they may be summarized, truncated, or lost during context management.